AdobeDocs/campaign-web-learn.en/help/get-started/explore-the-web-ui.md

 Learn how to access and navigate the Campaign Web User Interface and how to customize the inventory lists.
 Discover the AI powered Knowledge Assistant.

 >[!VIDEO](https://video.tv.adobe.com/v/3427278/?learn=on)

+See [Get started with Adobe Campaign Web](https://experienceleague.adobe.com/docs/campaign-web/v8/start/get-started.html) for more information on how to navigate the Campaign v8 web user interface.